What are the Risks of Implant Dentistry?

 In addition to long-term dental implants risks, there are side effects that patients may experience immediately after surgery.
 Because dental implant surgery is an invasive procedure, swelling of the gums is possible.
 This typically lessens in about 3 days.

 Patients may experience mild to moderate pain following the procedure.
-Your dentist can prescribe a pain killer for use in the initial days after treatment.
+Dr. Woods can prescribe pain medication for use in the initial days after treatment.
 Any residual pain can be treated with over the counter medicines.